TakenKills/discord.js-casanova/README.md

   </p>
 </div>

-**NOTE: If you're using typescript with this package and having problems please join the [support server](https://discord.gg/b2ScJAYRGp)**
+**NOTE: If you're using typescript with this package and having problems or have any questions please join the [support server](https://discord.gg/b2ScJAYRGp)**

 ## Features